ios-dev-tools/awesome-ios-dev-tools/README.md

 * [CodeBucket](https://itunes.apple.com/us/app/codebucket-bitbucket-for-ios/id551531422?mt=8) - CodeBucket is an app for browsing and maintaining your Bitbucket repositories on your iOS device.
 It has features like viewing repository events, issues, and change sets, browsing source directories and files, viewing file diffs from previous commits, viewing and commenting on pull requests, and more.
 Bitbucket is a great

-* [CodeEdit](https://github.com/CodeEditApp/CodeEdit) - We want to create an IDE experience that feels like it was designed and developed by Apple, while staying lightweight.
-CodeEdit should be open source, free to use, and supported by the community.

-* [CodeEdit](https://github.com/CodeEditApp/CodeEdit) - CodeEdit is a macOS native app designed to look and feel like an Apple product.
-It offers features similar to VS Code, but with lighter weight.
-It's currently in development and needs community support.
+* [CodeEdit](https://github.com/CodeEditApp/CodeEdit) - CodeEdit It offers features similar to VS Code, but with lighter weight.

 * [CodeHub](https://itunes.apple.com/us/app/codehub-github-for-ios/id707173885?mt=8) - CodeHub is an iOS app that helps you keep track of your GitHub repositories.
 It has features like viewing events, issues, and change sets, browsing source directories and files, viewing file diffs from previous commits, and more.
 You can also explore other GitHub open source repositories.